-Before your work relied so heavily on electronic data, you probably worked with paper records, and in some ways, that was easier to keep organized.
-If you didn't throw out or consolidate your paper records, they took up valuable office space.
 When data lives in our email or in the cloud, it's easy to store it and forget all about it.
-This can cause headaches for yourself and especially for your co-workers when collaborating in a department workspace, and as described above, can present compliance issues.
+This can cause headaches for yourself and your co-workers when collaborating in a department workspace.

-Follow some of these tips to get and stay organized!
+We've created a few tips to help you get and stay organized!

-The naming isn't bad, but these folders could easily be nested inside of 1 project folder.
+The naming isn't bad, but these folders could easily be nested inside of one project folder.
 The only good reason to do the above is if each of those folders requires a different set of permissions.
 Instead, try creating Projects > My Project > Archives/Budgeting/Documents/Invoices.
-You'll have less clutter in your Box account, all documents regarding that project will be contained to one parent folder, and you'll only have to set permissions once.
+You'll have less clutter in your Box account—all documents regarding that project will be contained to one parent folder, and you'll only have to set permissions once.

 - Go to the original file and click Share, and copy the Share Link.
 Don't forget to remove any link expiration.